Huotes/CommitMaker/README.md

 Every time someone uses the word 'intense', Chuck Norris always replies 'you know what else is intense?' followed by a roundhouse kick to the face.

 SON: What are clouds made of?
 DAD: Linux servers, mostly

+Most boots are made for walkin'.
+Chuck Norris' boots ain't that merciful.